enferex/csvsql/README.md

   column name, then columns will be named 'Cx' where 'x' is a monotonically increasing integer from 0 to n.
-Where 'n' is the number of columns in a row of csv data.
+Where 'n' is the number of columns in a row of csv data. results will probably be wrong.
-* All instances of the delimiter are considered.
-If the delimiter is within a string, csvsql will believe that delimiter is a true one and your results will probably be wrong.
-* All data is created in memory and associated to a table named 'csv'.
 * Output from '.'
-SQLite commands is not displayed, only query results and errors are displayed.
+SQLite commands are not displayed, only query results and errors are displayed.

 Dependencies